kailasnv/chat-app/README.md

  ## About
   When app opens we get a login screen where we can either log in to our accout using our email and passowrd , or create a new accout for us .
   In the home screen we can search other users with their username and can start messaging them .
+  #pending / Bugs
-  Note : still  i have'nt done the email verification part in this .
+  1. still i have'nt done the email verification part .